HEIGVD-S3-DAI/fastpaws/README.md

 ## About

-FastPaws is a typing game that is played using a client-server architecture.
+FastPaws is a terminal based typing game that is played using a client-server architecture.
 It works with the UDP protocol.
 To learn more about the networking, refer to the [Protocol Documentation](docs/protocol.md).

 ### Purpose